WalletConnect/walletconnect-specs/chat/chat-invite.md

 A derives symKey T using privKey Y and publicKey Z.

-A and B both subscribe to thread topic and sends messages with symKey T
+A and B both subscribe to thread topic and encrypt messages with symKey T.